China plans peace envoy for conflict-riven Horn of Africa | Business

 "To share political consensus and to coordinate actions, China will appoint a special envoy of the Chinese ministry of foreign affairs for the Horn of Africa," Wang told a news conference in the port city of Mombasa, via an interpreter.
 Horn of Africa nations should decide their own destiny and convene a peace conference, Wang added.
 The region's other major war is in Somalia where Islamist militants al Shabaab are battling a Western-backed government.

-China has traditionally been more focused on economic development and trade in Africa than politics and diplomacy, and Wang gave no further details of the envoy's potential role.
-Beijing wants to help develop Eritrea's Red Sea coastline, he said, without elaborating on that either.
+China has traditionally been more focused on economic development and trade in Africa than politics and diplomacy, and Wang gave no further details of the envoy's role.
+Beijing wants to help develop Eritrea's Red Sea coastline, he added, without elaborating on that either.

+Eric Olander, managing editor of The China Africa Project website and podcast, saw the visit to Eritrea as strategic in China's rivalry with the United States, which has imposed sanctions on Eritrea for its role in Tigray.
+"This is part of a big push to rally countries against the use of sanctions," he said.
+"I think they (China) feel they're gaining momentum against the U.S."

+State Department spokesman Ned Price said Washington was aware of reports that China will appoint a special envoy, adding that the United States will work with all partners who share objectives in promoting peace and security in the region.
+U.S. Special Envoy for the Horn of Africa Jeffrey Feltman met Abiy on Thursday, Price told reporters.
+He said Washington hopes any positive momentum can be quickly realized after the talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)